1. Who Are the Constituents?

 The numerous principal activities we provide turn lives completely around.
 Despite the violent criminal backgrounds of our adult residents, gang members once sworn to kill one another live in integrated dorms and work together cooperatively and non-violently.
 Although the average resident is illiterate, all residents receive at least a high-school equivalency degree, and many go on to college.
 Although the average resident is unskilled, all are trained in three marketable skills before graduating.
 The minimum stay at Delancey Street is two years; the average stay is four years.
 During that time residents learn not only academic and vocational skills, but also interpersonal, social-survival skills along with the attitudes, values, sense of responsibility, self-reliance and earned sense of pride necessary to live in the mainstream of society drug free, crime free, successfully and legitimately.
 Over 14,000 men and women have graduated into society leading successful lives including lawyers, truck drivers, salespeople, the various medical professions, realtors, mechanics, contractors, and even a member of the San Francisco Board of Supervisors, the President of the San Francisco Housing Commission, a Deputy Coroner, a Fire Department Captain, and a Deputy Sheriff.
 We accomplish all this at no cost to the taxpayer or the client.

 The organization functions on several principles: 1) We have developed an educational model rather than a therapeutic model to solve social problems.
 It is a total learning center in which every aspect of life is taught by residents to residents on an “each one teach one” principle, where older residents help newer ones and everyone works.
 With regard to academic education for example, the resident who reads at a tenth grade level tutors one who reads at an eighth grade level, who tutors another who reads at a fourth grade level, who tutors another who is just learning the alphabet.
 Through this model we provide basic high school learning, all the way through our own in-house Bachelor of Arts program which is accomplished hand-in-hand with accredited universities.
-2) Delancey Streets functions not as a “program” but as an extended family and as a community in which everyone is an important giver as well as receiver in the process of changing their lives.
+2) Delancey Street functions not as a “program” but as an extended family and as a community in which everyone is an important giver as well as receiver in the process of changing their lives.
 The organization is completely self-governed with councils of residents dealing with one another on issues such as housing, rule violations, education, and the like.
 We have never accepted any government funds for our operations nor do we have any staff.
-No salaries are paid, not even to the President of the Foundation, we pool all our resources.
+We pool all our resources.
 3) Economic development and social entrepreneurial boldness are central to the model’s self-sufficiency.
 They are also central to teaching the disenfranchised to develop their talents and strengths and not simply to focus on their problems, and thereby gain empowerment, self-reliance and a strong sense of pride and dignity in their own achievements.
 Each resident at Delancey Street learns three marketable skills by working in Delancey Street training schools.
 These include one manual, one clerical/computer and one interpersonal/sales skill.
 For most residents who have never held a job in their lives, this is as challenging as it is rewarding.
 The vocational training schools are managed and taught by residents themselves (some are accredited by the State, and the residents themselves are the accredited teachers).
 Some of the training schools generate the funding that supports Delancey Street’s activities.
 Current vocational programs include:

 - Accounting and bookkeeping